 Measure Software Tested

-It is important to understand that ‘what are the areas or the parts recognised to be considered for getting covered?’.
+It is important to understand that ‘what are the areas or the parts recognized to be considered for getting covered?’.

 1. Requirements Coverage

 It tells that if the software has been tested against all the user and business requirements.

 2. Structure Coverage

 It includes the testing of all the design elements in the Software like classes and functions.